blinded93/blinded93.github.io/_posts/2017-04-30-oops_better_late_than_never.markdown

 ---

-I didn't realize that this was going to be a requirement, so here I go..

 I would have to say that Software Development chose me.

 In the past I tried learning coding on my own, without much luck.
 I couldn't get myself in the correct mindset; I had the wrong image of a Software Developer.
 Too much rigidity, not enough creativity.

 About a year ago, a co-worker suggested I look into a coding academy called 'Code Fellows'.
 This was the first time I had heard of such a thing..I was interested and impressed with the job guarantee, but it was not financially feasible for me at that time.